tshrode37/Florida-Manatee-Mortalities/README.md

 Now that we have a stationary time series, we can determine the appropriate *p*, *d*, and *q* values for an `ARIMA(p,d,q)` model.

 * *p* = order of the autoregressive part - determined by viewing PACF plot
-* *d* = degree of first differencing involved - determined by differencing the time series data
+* *d* = degree of differencing involved - determined by the order of differencing necessary
 * *q* = order of the moving average part - determined by viewing ACF plot

 There are a special cases of the ARIMA model, which are good to note because once we start combining components to form more complicated models, it is much easier to work with the backshift notation (when working with time series lags).